Online Submissions

 In case the editorial staff discover any research misconduct on the part of the authors, including plagiarism and data manipulation or falsification, the journal adheres to the principles of COPE.

-If an article is found to contain mistakes that affect perception but do not confound the research results, these mistakes may be corrected by replacing the pdf version of the article (with a statement about the mistakes in the pdf file and on the journal’s web page).
-If there are mistakes that confound the research results or plagiarism/research misconduct related to data manipulation or falsification, the article may be retracted.
-The retraction may be initiated by the journal, an author, an organisation, or a private individual.
-The retracted article is labelled RETRACTED, and the reason for retraction is stated on the article’s page.
+The retracted article is labelled RETRACTED, and the reason for retraction is shared on the article’s web page.
 Indexing databases are notified of retraction.
-For more information on the peer review process, possible author changes, ethical oversight, complaints, appeals, and post-publication corrections, please see the relevant sections on the journal’s Policies page.
+For more information on the peer review process, possible author replacements, ethical oversight, complaints, appeals, and post-publication corrections, please see the relevant sections on the journal’s Policies page.

 III.
 Article types

-Systematic reviews and meta-analyses
+Systematic review and meta-analysis

-Reviews to evaluate the benefits, risks, safety, and efficacy of a medicinal product
+Review to evaluate the benefits, risks, safety, and efficacy of a medicinal product

-Volume: up to 9,000 words (all sections of the file)
+Volume: up to 9,000 words

 Generally, clinical practice guidelines are a result of the journal’s close cooperation with national and international professional associations.
 The guidelines published in the journal are subject to evaluation using the Appraisal of Guidelines for Research & Evaluation (AGREE) II tool or the Delphi approach.